enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 ---
 **Exercise 1**
-See what happend on bitbucket repository though your browser.
+See what happend on bitbucket repository after your first push through your browser.

 ---